 5. Where To Eat Cheap In Hong Kong

 Hong Kong is expensive, we’re not going to lie, but there are a few cheap places to eat in Hong Kong.
-One of the best things to do in a new city is to go on a food tour, we went with Hong Kong Foodie Tours and they showed us some of the best things to eat in Hong Kong and where to eat cheap in Hong Kong.
+One of the best things to do in a new city is to go on a food tour.
+We went on this Hong Kong food tour with Hong Kong Foodie Tours.
+They showed us some of the best things to eat in Hong Kong and where to eat cheaply.

 6. Victoria Peak Tram | Skip The Line Take A Taxi

-The line just to purchase a ticket to ride the Victoria Peak tram can be over 2 hours long.
-We had one good look at the line and realized there had to be a faster way to Victoria Peak.
+The line to purchase a ticket to ride the Victoria Peak tram can be over two hours long.
+After one look at the line, we realized there had to be a faster way to Victoria Peak.

-We looked it up on Uber Hong Kong but they were having surge pricing so we hopped in a cab.
-Within 15 minutes we were at Victoria Peak and the taxi bill was only $65 HKD.
-The Victoria Peak tram price is $88HK round trip but this includes admission to Sky Terrace 428.
+We looked it up on Uber Hong Kong, but they were having surge pricing, so we hopped in a cab.
+Within 15 minutes, we were at Victoria Peak.
+The Victoria Peak tram price is $148HK round trip but this includes admission to Sky Terrace 428.

-• Victoria Peak Tram Cost: $88HKD (Round Trip and includes access to Sky Terrace)
+- Victoria Peak Tram Cost: $148HKD (Adult Round Trip and includes access to Sky Terrace)

-• Taxi cost to Victoria Peak: $60-80HKD (depending on Traffic and pick up point) Transport only
+- Taxi cost to Victoria Peak: $80-100HKD (depending on Traffic and pick-up point) Transport only

 7. Carry An Umbrella At All Times

-If you do however forget an umbrella there will surely be one for sale nearby.
+If you do, however, forget an umbrella, there will surely be one for sale nearby.
 Check the average Hong Kong weather.
-Wish we would have known some Hong Kong travel tips before our trip, we got caught in the rain several times.
+I wish we had known some Hong Kong travel tips before our trip.
+We got caught in the rain several times.

 8. Hong Kong Taxis Are Cheap